Hague Agreement Concerning the International Deposit of Industrial Designs: Examination and registration procedure

 The application is examined for formal requirements by the International Bureau of WIPO, which provides the applicant with the opportunity to correct certain irregularities in the application.
 Once the formal requirements have been met, it is recorded in the International Register and details are published electronically in the International Designs Bulletin on the WIPO website.

 If any designated Contracting Party considers that a design which has been registered for protection in that Contracting Party does not meet its domestic criteria for registrability (e.g. it finds that the design is not novel), it must notify the International Bureau that it refuses the registration for that Contracting Party.
 In every Contracting Party that does not issue such a refusal, the international registration takes effect and provides the same protection as if the design(s) had been registered under the domestic law of that Contracting Party.

+Publication

+Standard publication of Hague applications is 12 months after filing.
+The applicant, however, can request either immediate publication, or delayed publication of up to 30 months.

-Duration & renewal
+Duration and renewal

 The duration of an international registration is five years, extendable in further five-year periods up to the maximum duration permitted by each Contracting Party.
 For the 1934 London Act the maximum term was 15 years.

 Renewals are handled centrally by the International Bureau.
 The applicant pays a renewal fee and notifies the International Bureau of the countries for which the registration is to be renewed.